Reconciling model-X and doubly robust approaches to conditional independence testing: Conclusion

 When fitting $\law(\prx|\prz)$ in sample, the dCRT is essentially a double regression methodology.
 This prompts a comparison to the GCM test \citep{Shah2018}, another conditional independence test based on double regression.
 We established that the two tests are asymptotically equivalent under the null (Theorem~\ref{thm:equivalence}) and under arbitrary local alternatives (Corollary~\ref{cor:asymptotic-equivalence-alternative}).
 This suggests that the dCRT and the GCM test---when applied with the same estimators for $\E[\prx|\prz]$ and $\E[\pry|\prz]$---should have similar Type-I error control and power.
 Our numerical simulations (Section~\ref{sec:simulations}) largely confirm this behavior in finite samples.
-A possible exception to this conclusion is the case when discreteness in the data slows down the convergence of the $\dCRThat$ resampling distribution to normality (Theorem~\ref{thm:normal-limit}).
+A possible exception to this conclusion is the case when small samples or discreteness in the data slows down the convergence of the $\dCRThat$ resampling distribution to normality (Theorem~\ref{thm:normal-limit}).
 In such cases, we observed that the $\dCRThat$ can in fact have better Type-I error control than the GCM based on the same estimators (Figure~\ref{fig:binomial_supervised_null}), presumably thanks to a better approximation to the null distribution in finite samples.
-Nevertheless, the broad similarity between the performance of the GCM test and the dCRT, together with the fact that the former test requires no resampling, suggests that the GCM test may be preferable to the dCRT in many practical problems.
+Nevertheless, the broad similarity between the performances of the GCM test and the dCRT and the fact that the former test requires no resampling suggest that the GCM test may be preferable to the dCRT in practical problems with relatively large sample sizes.

-\paragraph{The post-lasso yields much better Type-I error control than the lasso.}
+\paragraph*{The post-lasso yields much better Type-I error control than the lasso}